kstenerud/dogma/kbnf_v1.md

     Example: all letters and space separators: unicode(L,Zs)
     """;

-uint(bit_count: unsigned, range: ~unsigned): expression =
+uint(bit_count: unsigned, values: ~unsigned): expression =
     """
-    Creates an expression that matches every discrete bit pattern that can be represented in the given range as big endian unsigned integers with the given number of bits.
+    Creates an expression that matches every discrete bit pattern that can be represented in the given values set as big endian unsigned integers of size `bit_count`.
     """;

-sint(bit_count: unsigned, range: ~signed): expression =
+sint(bit_count: unsigned, values: ~signed): expression =
     """
-    Creates an expression that matches every discrete bit pattern that can be represented in the given range as big endian 2's complement signed integers with the given number of bits.
+    Creates an expression that matches every discrete bit pattern that can be represented in the given values set as big endian 2's complement signed integers of size `bit_count`.
     """;

-float(bit_count: unsigned, range: ~real): expression =
+float(bit_count: unsigned, values: ~real): expression =
     """
-    Creates an expression that matches every discrete bit pattern that can be represented in the given range as big endian ieee754 binary floating point values with the given number of bits.
+    Creates an expression that matches every discrete bit pattern that can be represented in the given values set as big endian ieee754 binary floating point values of size `bit_count`.
-    Note that this will never include the special infinity values or negative 0, for which there are specialized functions.
+    Note that expressions produced by this function will never include the special infinity values, NaN values, or negative 0, for which there are specialized functions.
     `bit_count` must be a valid size according to ieee754 binary.
     """;

 inf(bit_count: unsigned, sign: ~real): expression =
     """
-    Creates an expression that matches big endian ieee754 binary infinity values whose sign matches the `sign` range.
-One or two matches will be made (positive infinity, negative infinity) depending on whether the `sign` range includes both positive and negative values or not.
+    Creates an expression that matches big endian ieee754 binary infinity values of size `bit_count` whose sign matches the `sign` values set.
+One or two matches will be made (positive infinity, negative infinity) depending on whether the `sign` values include both positive and negative values or not.
     `bit_count` must be a valid size according to ieee754 binary.
     """;

 nan(bit_count: unsigned, payload: ~signed): expression =
     """
-    Creates an expression that matches every big endian ieee754 binary NaN value with the given payload range.
-NaN payloads can be positive or negative, up to the min/max value allowed for a NaN payload in a float of the given size (10 bits for float-16, 23 bits for float32, etc). `bit_count` must be a valid size according to ieee754 binary.
+    Creates an expression that matches every big endian ieee754 binary NaN value size `bit_count` with the given payload values set.
+NaN payloads can be positive or negative, up to the min/max value allowed for a NaN payload in a float of the given size (10 bits for float-16, 23 bits for float32, etc).
+    `bit_count` must be a valid size according to ieee754 binary.

     Notes:
     - The absolute value of `payload` is encoded, with the sign going into the sign bit (i.e. the value is not encoded as 2's complement).
     - The payload value 0 is automatically removed from the possible matches because such an encoding would be interpreted as infinity.
     """;

 nzero(bit_count: unsigned): expression =
     """
-    Creates an expression that matches a big endian ieee754 binary negative 0 value of the given bit count. `bit_count` must be a valid size according to ieee754 binary.
+    Creates an expression that matches a big endian ieee754 binary negative 0 value of size `bit_count`.
+    `bit_count` must be a valid size according to ieee754 binary.
     """;

 padding                = expression;